Public evening Blaauw Observatory

 |Where:||Blaauw Observatory, Nijenborgh 9 Groningen (Bernoulliborg, building V on the Zernike Campus)|

-On Wednesday, February 17, the Blaauw Observatory is open to the public, with stargazing and a special lecture by prof. dr. Eric Bergshoeff on gravitational waves.
-We are hoping for a beautiful starry sky!
+On Wednesday, January 20, the Blaauw Observatory is open to the public.
+We are hoping for stars in the sky!

 The observatory will be open from 18:00 to 23:00.
 Admission is free for all activities.
 For more information (Dutch), see www.rug.nl/sterrenwacht.
 You can join the Facebook event here.
 Tickets can be reserved here.